-c) Any Commissioner, Officer or Employee who has a conflict of interest as described by subsection a) of this Section shall disclose and describe the nature and extent of the conflict of interest in writing to the District's General Counsel and the President as soon as the Commissioner, Officer or Employee becomes aware of such conflict and shall not take any action or make any decisions regarding that particular matter.
-A Commissioner shall vote present on any matter in which they may have a conflict of interest and shall also notify the General Counsel and the President of such interest within 24 hours of introduction of any ordinance, resolution, contract, order or other matter before the Board of Commissioners, or as soon thereafter as the Commissioner is or should be aware of such conflict of interest.
+c) Any Commissioner, Officer or Employee who has a conflict of interest as described by subsection a) of this Section shall disclose and describe the nature and extent of the conflict of interest in writing to the District's General Counsel and any Commissioner shall also disclose the conflict of interest to the Clerk of the District as soon as the Commissioner, Officer or Employee becomes aware of such conflict and shall not take any action or make any decisions regarding that particular matter.
+A Commissioner shall vote present on any matter in which they may have a conflict of interest and shall also notify the General Counsel and the Clerk of the District of such interest within 24 hours of introduction of any ordinance, resolution, contract, order or other matter before the Board of Commissioners, or as soon thereafter as the Commissioner is or should be aware of such conflict of interest.
+The Clerk of the District shall maintain any written disclosure of conflict of interest for the public record.